Shadowtrance/TactilityWebsite/docs/building-external-apps.md

 There are 2 methods for getting the SDK:
 1. Building it from within the Tactility project.
-2. Downloading it from GitHub.
+2. Building it with a downloaded TactilitySDK.

 ### Method 1: Build from Tactility

 During Tactility OS development, we use this method.

-1. Ensure the project is built for your target. (`idf.py build`)
+1. Ensure the project is built for your target:<br/>Run `idf.py build` from the Tactility root folder.
 2. Run `Buildscripts/release-sdk-current.sh`
 3. Your SDK is now available at `release/TactilitySDK`
+4. Open the app's directory and run `idf.py elf_app` (that's `elf_app` and not `build`!)

-### Method 2: Downloading
+### Method 2: Build from TactilitySDK

-Currently not actively supported.
-However, you can find build artifacts on GitHub (they expire after 5 days) and download them.
+The SDK is officially released yet, but you can find build artifacts on GitHub (they expire after 5 days) and download them.
 The provided zipfiles can be deployed anywhere.

 When you compile one of the `ExternalApps` projects, make sure that `TACTILITY_SDK_PATH` environment variable is set to the SDK path.

+Build it from the app folder by running `idf.py elf_app` (that's `elf_app` and not `build`!)